MichaelCurrin/node-worker-threads-quickstart/README.md

 # Node Worker Threads Quickstart
-> Demos of using Worker Threads in Node
+> Quickstart projects that demonstrate how to use Worker Threads in Node

 How to start one or more child threads within a parent thread, using functionality built into Node.